Showing posts with label South America. Show all posts

 Pooideae has 55 genera in South America, only 25 in Brazil.
 The highest diversity are from Argentina, with 39 genera, Chile 37, Peru 35, Bolivia 32, Colombia and Ecuador 31.
 For species, South America has 847 spp., only 99 in Brazil, 25 endemics.

-Four lineages of Pooideae ocur in South America, four in Brazil (numbers at parenthesis): Meliceae (2/13 spp.), Stipeae (3/32 spp.), Brachypodieae (absent), Triticeae (2/5 spp.) and Poeae (18/48 spp.).
+Five lineages of Pooideae ocur in South America, four in Brazil (numbers at parenthesis): Meliceae (2/13), Stipeae (3/32), Brachypodieae (absent), Triticeae (2/5) and Poeae (18/48).
 Excepting Brachypodieae, all subtribes absents in Brazil belongs Poeae.

-Poeae has 16 subtribs in South America, nine absents in Brazil.
+Poeae has 16 subtribes in South America, nine absents in Brazil.

 May 16, 2023